delphic/Fury/docs/Fury Overview.md

 Using ES5+ and standards focused - i.e using WebGL2 and Web Audio API without fall backs.

-A single vector implementation across rendering, physics and game logic - [glMatrix](https://github.com/toji/gl-matrix).
+A single vector implementation across rendering, physics and game logic - a fork of [glMatrix](https://github.com/toji/gl-matrix) v3.4.0.

 Using a Common JS and browserify, allowing either direct inclusion or build single file.